When you are making an effort to lose weight it can be difficult to find weight loss friendly snacks that work for you.

 Chia seeds are not only super high in fibre, but they also contain protein and omega-3 fatty acids.
 As well as antioxidants, calcium, and magnesium.

-They also absorb a lot of liquid, so by soaking them for a few minutes in a milk of your choice, you can make a delicious pudding.
+They also absorb a lot of liquid, so by soaking them for a few minutes in the milk of your choice, you can make a delicious pudding.

 Tip: Put two tablespoons in a bowl with ½ cup of nut milk and wait a few minutes.
 Add in some berries, chopped fruit or nuts, and/or cinnamon and enjoy!
 This is a fantastic quick option you can make the night before and grab and go for breakfast the next day.